SERVIR/flood_mapping_intercomparison/README.md

 To run this code, you will need
 * a Google Earth Engine account
 * A Google Earth Engine project linked to the above Google Earth Engine account.
 See [this page](https://developers.google.com/earth-engine/guides/access)
 * A NASA Earthdata account.
 To create a new account: click [here](https://urs.earthdata.nasa.gov/users/new)
+* A Global Flood Mapping (GFM) Account.

 The flood products considered for this study include the following products.
 For a complete overview of the products and their official citations, please see the document called "flood_product_specifications", which is located in the "resources" folder of this repository.